MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Abstract

 \section{Abstract}

-The rapid growth of e-commerce calls for multimodal models that comprehend rich visual and textual product information.
-Although recent multimodal large language models (MLLMs) for product understanding exhibit strong capability in representation learning for e-commerce, they still face three challenges: (i) the modality imbalance induced by modality mixed training; (ii) underutilization of the intrinsic alignment relationships among visual and textual information within a product; and (iii) limited handling of noise in e-commerce multimodal data.
-To address these, we propose \model, a dynamic modality-balanced multimodal representation learning framework for e-commerce product understanding. \model comprises: (1) a Modality-driven Mixture-of-Experts (MoE) module that adaptively processes input samples by their modality composition, enabling Multimodal Joint Learning to mitigate the modality imbalance; (2) a Dual-level Alignment method to better leverage semantic alignment properties inside individual products; and (3) an MLLM-based Image-text Co-augmentation strategy that integrates textual enrichment with visual expansion, coupled with Dynamic Sample Filtering to improve training data quality.
-We further introduce \bench, a co-augmented multimodal representation benchmark for e-commerce representation learning and evaluation.
+Recent Multimodal Large Language Models (MLLMs) have significantly advanced e-commerce product understanding.
+However, they still face three challenges: (i) the modality imbalance induced by modality mixed training; (ii) underutilization of the intrinsic alignment relationships among visual and textual information within a product; and (iii) limited handling of noise in e-commerce multimodal data.
+To address these, we propose \model, a dynamic modality-balanced \textbf{M}ultim\textbf{O}dal representation learning framework for e-commerce pr\textbf{O}duct u\textbf{N}derstanding.
+It comprises: (1) a Modality-driven Mixture-of-Experts (MoE) that adaptively processes input samples by their modality composition, enabling Multimodal Joint Learning to mitigate the modality imbalance; (2) a Dual-level Alignment method to better leverage semantic alignment properties inside individual products; and (3) an MLLM-based Image-text Co-augmentation strategy that integrates textual enrichment with visual expansion, coupled with Dynamic Sample Filtering to improve training data quality.
+We further release \bench, a co-augmented \textbf{M}ultimodal representation \textbf{B}enchmark for \textbf{E}-commerce representation learning and evaluation at \url{https://huggingface.co/datasets/ZHNie/MBE2.0}.
 Experiments show that \model delivers state-of-the-art zero-shot performance on \bench and multiple public datasets.
 Furthermore, attention-based heatmap visualization provides qualitative evidence of improved multimodal alignment of \model.